 District Court

-- Initial Filing: The case was filed in the United States District Court for the District of Utah.
+- Initial Filing: The case was first brought to the United States District Court in the District of Utah.

 Appeals Court

-- Appeal: The Brunson brothers appealed the district court’s decision to the United States Court of Appeals for the Tenth Circuit.
+- Appeal: The Brunson brothers wanted a new look at the district court’s decision.
+So, they took their case to the United States Court of Appeals for the Tenth Circuit.

 Supreme Court